 Chemical Agent Resistant Coating – CARC Benefits

 Chemical Resistance: Because the vehicles painted with CARC are so impervious to chemical agents, there is less risk to personnel.
 CARC paints are non-absorbent, thus preventing the transfer of harmful agents to those who come in contact with these surfaces.
 The paint even protects against radioactivity.

 Ease of Decontamination: Decontamination is highly expensive and time-consuming, but necessary to reduce exposure to harmful agents.
 However, because these paints are so resistant to these deadly agents, it is much easier to neutralize these surfaces.
 Furthermore, Chemical Agent Resistant Coatings are more durable and hold up better against decontaminating solutions.

 Superior Camouflage: CARC paint also includes a unique pigment package that confuses infrared technology.
 Previous coatings were more visible to infrared cameras.
 But CARC paint blends the vehicle in with its surrounding environment, thus enhancing its ability to go undetected even to infrared.

 Chemical Agent Resistant Coating Process

 The process of painting a vehicle with CARC is a three-tiered system involving:

 Surfaces are first pretreated and then given a primer of epoxy.
 Hull-type vehicles receive an additional coat of epoxy polyamide enamel over the epoxy primer on the interior surface.
 Last comes the topcoat of aliphatic polyurethane.
 Major components with exposed surfaces are noted with a stenciled “CARC” near the data plate.

 This careful system results in a component or vehicle that is highly resistant to biological agents, chemical warfare agents, and radioactive elements.
-This coating technology promotes enhanced safety for the troops and reduced costs for the government.
+Chemical Agent Resistant Coating technology promotes enhanced safety for the troops and reduced costs for the government.